PWNAGERobotics/ScoutingPASS/README.md

 <details><summary>Why hardcode and disable the event field?</summary>
 <br />
-The biggest reason is so it doesn't get changed during the event.
-If it's changed and your using the TBA features they will not work correctly.
+<strike>The biggest reason is so it doesn't get changed during the event.
+If it's changed and you're using the TBA features they will not work correctly.
 There is no reason to change it during the event and easy to change for your next event.
-One more way to reduce mistakes during the event.
+One more way to reduce mistakes during the event.</strike>

+In past years the event has been protected and can only be changed with a GitHub commit.
+As the popularity of ScoutingPASS grows more teams want to use the default ScoutingPASS site.
+We've unprotected the event field so that teams can use it for any event.
 </details>

 <details><summary>Why doesn't my configuration file load?</summary>